mdhv

 Keep in mind that the water pressure and flow that your plumbing fixtures come with are that way to meet certain government standards—water pressure that is too high can actually ruin your pipes.
 Ideally, you want low water pressure but high water flow, and we can make some adjustments that will increase your comfort while still keeping both at a safe level.

 No… But they should be!
-Just call Climate Control Heating Cooling and Plumbing to get excellent customer service and quality plumbing, in addition to honest feedback about what’s best for your plumbing systems, your home, and your water bills.
+Just call Climate Control Heating and Cooling, Inc. to get excellent customer service and quality plumbing, in addition to honest feedback about what’s best for your plumbing systems, your home, and your water bills.

-For professional plumbing in Parkville, MO, look no further than Climate Control Heating, Cooling and Plumbing—Comfort & Care from the Team with the Bear!
+For professional plumbing in Parkville, MO, look no further than Climate Control Heating and Cooling, Inc.—Comfort & Care from the Team with the Bear!